verdel/zabbix-templates/Mikrotik/README.md

 - Import **'Template Mikrotik CAP Wi-Fi Clients.xml'** template into Zabbix

-- Add script **'getAPClient.py'** into the externalscripts directory on Zabbix Server or Zabbix Proxy
+- Add script **'getAPClient.py'** for standalone Mikrotik AP or **'getAPClient_CAPsMAN.py'** for Mikrotik with CAPsMAN into the externalscripts directory on Zabbix Server or Zabbix Proxy

 - Copy **'requirements.txt'** file to the temporary directory on Zabbix Server or Zabbix Proxy